jupyterlab/jupyterlab/CONTRIBUTING.md

 The `packages/all-packages` metapackage is used to build all of the TypeScript in the repository at once, instead of 50+ individual builds.

+The integrity script also allows you to automatically add a dependency for a package by importing from it in the TypeScript file, and then running:
+`npm run integrity && npm install` from the repo root.

 ## Notes

 - By default, the application will load from the JupyterLab staging directory (default is `<sys-prefix>/share/jupyter/lab/build`.
 If you wish to run